Los Pinetos Peak

 Nike Site (LA-94)

-Los Pinetos Nike Site (LA-94) is located 4 miles away from Los Pinetos Peak.
-The site played an integral role in the Nike system for the Los Angeles Defense Area from 1955 to 1968.
+Please read my detailed blog on Los Pinetos Nike Site (LA-94).
+This site is located 4 miles away from Los Pinetos Peak.
+The base played an integral role in the Nike system for the Los Angeles Defense Area from 1955 to 1968.
 It constitutes one of five Nike sites built in the 1950s in Angeles National Forest.
 The Angeles National Forest sites are: Mt.
 Gleason, Barley Flats/Mt.
 Disappointment, Los Pinetos, and Magic Mountain/Lang.

 Map of Los Pinetos Nike Site.